a11exe/cinema/README.md

  * 2 types of users: admin and regular users
  * Admin can see all bookings and  cancel them.
  * Admin can creates the seats configuration in a seats.xml file.
- * Users can book seat in the seats.
+ * Users can select seat for booking.
  * After selecting a seat, the user must confirm the booking within 5 minutes.
  * After confirming the reservation, the user receives a booking code.